In this tutorial, I am going to show you how to replace the elastic in a swimsuit with a self-tie waist bottom.

 There are some specific things you need to do compared to a regular leg bottom.

 Here is the video tutorial.
 Scroll down for the step-by-step written instructions on how to do it.

 What you are going to need for changing the elastic in swimwear

 When sewing with swim fabric, make sure you use an appropriate knit needle and possibly a knit foot or even better a walking foot to make it easier on yourself.

-In this tutorial, I am going to show how to sew elastic in swimwear on a regular sewing machine with the universal foot.
+In this tutorial, I am going to show how to sew elastic in swimwear on a regular sewing machine with a universal foot.
 You are going to need only a piece of elastic.

 In industrial sewing, it’s very common to use rubber elastic in swimwear.
 The reason is that rubber elastic doesn’t hold up to water that much.
-But at the same time it’s not very resistant to the water and salt exposure and gets destroyed in a relatively short period of time.
+But at the same time, it’s not very resistant to water and salt exposure and gets destroyed in a relatively short period of time.

 That’s why I like to use cotton elastic.
 It’s knitted and the structure it has makes it much more durable and resistant.
 It will hold on better over time than rubber elastic.

 For this project, I’m going to use ¼ inch or (7 mm) wide knit elastic as this is the width used by the manufacturer.
 I’ll link to the type of elastic I use in the description below.